 First, we provided data that jurisdictions (including Cook County) where use of money bond has decreased have not experienced resulting increases in the rates of failures to appear in court or rearrest for people on pretrial release.
 On the contrary, evidence establishes that steep money bonds likely make the community less safe by destabilizing the lives of people who are detained for inability to pay bail and who consequently often lose their jobs, housing, family and social ties, and health care.
 As a result, people who have been detained while awaiting trial are more likely to turn to unlawful acts after they are released.
 The harms of these criminal actions are most likely to fall on the very same communities already harmed by unaffordable money bonds: people who are poor, Black and brown.
 Therefore, the Circuit Court’s finding that money bonds are necessary to protect victims was factually incorrect; money bail does not promote safety for specific victims or the general public.

 Second, we provided evidence that a money bond system is not necessary to ensure that people return for their court dates.
 When court systems in Cook County and outside Illinois have decreased reliance on monetary bonds, reappearance rates have remained consistent.
 In fact, evidence shows that the best way to get people to attend their court dates is to send them reminders.
-We argued that the SAFE-T Act’s restrictions on the judiciary’s ability to impose a unnecessary and ineffective pretrial condition – payment of a money bond – cannot unduly infringe on Illinois judges’ authority.
+We argued that the Pretrial Fairness Act’s restrictions on the judiciary’s ability to impose a unnecessary and ineffective pretrial condition – payment of a money bond – cannot unduly infringe on Illinois judges’ authority

 Attorney(s)